dialoguetoolkit/chattool/README.md

 # About

-This is the new (May 2022) version of the chattool.
+This is the new (Sep.
+2023) version of the chattool.

 Some of the new features are: